The Bankrate promise

 - Services borrower did not shop for: Ensure there are no new services that were not on your loan estimate.

-- Services borrower did shop for – If there are new services listed here, ask for an explanation from your lender on how these were chosen and why they were included.
+- Services borrower did shop for: If there are new services listed here, ask your lender for an explanation on how these were chosen and why they were included.

 Note that some closing costs cannot increase, such as fees paid to the lender or mortgage broker, or fees for required services that you did not shop separately for, or that you paid for from an affiliate of your lender or mortgage broker.
-Transfer taxes cannot increase, as well.
+Transfer taxes cannot increase, either.

 There is a third category of closing costs that are permitted to increase by up to 10 percent.
-These include recording fees and some third-party service providers.
+These include recording fees and some fees from third-party service providers.
 If there is a change in circumstances, these costs could increase by more than 10 percent.